perlsaiyan/tintin-helper/players/README.md

-These files will be different depending on your mud and which session handler you use, but the below is for legends of Kallisti.
+These files will be different depending on your mud and which session handler you use, but the below is for Legends of Kallisti.

 For each account, you'll need something like this, named *accountname_kallisti.account*:
 ```